When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Accessories Included in the Kit

-Yose Power is one of the few e-bike kit suppliers that include instructions and a toolkit.
+Yose Power is one of the few e-bike kit suppliers that includes instructions and a toolkit.
 The toolkit comprises a full Allen key set, crank puller, chain whip and cassette removal tool.
 They also include a headlight that plugs into the wiring harness and can be powered on/off by the display.
-Cable ties are also supplied which is a nice attention to detail.
+Cable ties are also supplied, which is a nice attention to detail.

 Motor Performance

 The motor supplied with the Yose Power kit is available in 250w or 350w power options.
-These small hub motors have an internal gear reduction system so the motor is always spinning faster than the wheel.
+These small hub motors have an internal gear reduction system, so the motor always spins faster than the wheel.
 This makes the motor more efficient and produces more torque than a similar direct-drive unit.

-Motor power is determined by the controller – 250w has a 36v 15A controller and 350w a 36v 18A.
+The controller determines motor power – 250w has a 36v 15A controller and 350w a 36v 18A.
 In the UK and EU, the law states the motor should not exceed 250w of continuous power – it’s up to you whether you get the 350w version, but I don’t feel the extra power is worth the risk – the motor power rating is visible on the hub motor.

-I live at the bottom of a short steep hill (10% over 0.25 miles) and I converted the old Giant hybrid bike (pictured below) for a chap in his 80s – he rode up the hill whilst simultaneously laughing his head off saying “This is brilliant”!
+I live at the bottom of a short steep hill (10% over 0.25 miles), and I converted the old Giant hybrid bike (pictured below) for a chap in his 80s – he rode up the hill whilst simultaneously laughing his head off, saying “This is brilliant”!
 I think that sums up the Yose Power motor.
-It’s not a speed demon in the way a Bafang mid-drive is but the power it produces is more than adequate for most riders.
-I used to own a bike fitted with one of these kits and I very rarely used it above level 2 assist (out of 5).
+It’s not a speed demon like a Bafang mid-drive, but its power is more than adequate for most riders.
+I used to own a bike fitted with one of these kits, and I rarely used it above level 2 assist (out of 5).

 How Reliable is the Yose Power E-Bike Kit?

 The simple answer is very reliable indeed!
-To date the only problems I’ve encountered have been very minor and relate to the pedal sensor – on some bikes there is limited clearance between the pedal crank and bottom bracket, which can cause the magnetic disc to stick.
+To date, the only problems I’ve encountered have been minor and related to the pedal sensor – on some bikes, there is limited clearance between the pedal crank and bottom bracket, which can cause the magnetic disc to stick.
 I have never had a motor fail or cause problems.

-One other issue I’ve had a couple of times is on the cassette freehub version – occasionally this fails and can be a pain to fix.
-If your motor kit is still under warranty then it shouldn’t be a problem as their customer service is usually very good.
+Another issue I’ve had a couple of times is on the cassette freehub version – occasionally, this fails and can be a pain to fix.
+If your motor kit is still under warranty, it shouldn’t be a problem as their customer service is usually very good.

 Potential problems with broken spokes.
 If you ride a bike regularly, broken spokes are a frustrating fact of life.
-With an e-bike motor because of the increased weight there is an increased risk of broken spokes.
+An e-bike motor, because of the increased weight, increases the risk of broken spokes.
 My customers haven’t reported higher-than-expected incidences of broken spokes than I would expect.
-Although I have heard from other people that broken spokes can be an issue with this motor.
+However, I have heard from other people that broken spokes can be an issue with this motor.

 Ease of installation

-Installation is fairly straightforward even for a novice.
-What you will need is a bit of patience (roughly 2-3 hours) and preferably a workspace and bike stand.
-Most of the tools are provided but you will also need some cable cutters (to tidy up cable ties).
+Installation is fairly straightforward, even for a novice.
+You will need a bit of patience (roughly 2-3 hours) and preferably a workspace and bike stand.
+Most of the tools are provided, but you will also need some cable cutters (to tidy up cable ties).

-Fitting the wheel can be a bit tricky as the hub is a little wider than the standard 135mm – on alloy and steel frames you will need to splay the dropouts by a few mm to get the axle to drop in.
+Fitting the wheel can be tricky as the hub is a little wider than the standard 135mm – on alloy and steel frames, you will need to splay the dropouts by a few mm to get the axle to drop in.

-Then it’s a case of mounting the pedal sensor, battery, controller and display – plug everything in, tidy the wires, charge the battery and you’re good to go.
-If you’re not confident in doing the job yourself I would try a local bike shop as more and more are doing conversions these days.
+Then it’s a case of mounting the pedal sensor, battery, controller and display – plug everything in, tidy the wires, charge the battery, and you’re ready.
+If you’re not confident in doing the job yourself, I would try a local bike shop, as more and more are doing conversions these days.

 Battery

 Some of the Yose Power kits are supplied with a battery.
-These kits are great because the controller is integrated into the battery mounting plate – this makes for a really neat installation.
-Batteries available are usually 36v 12.5Ah and these battery packs seem to be very reliable.
+These kits are great because the controller is integrated into the battery mounting plate – this makes for a neat installation.
+Batteries available are usually 36v 12.5Ah, and these battery packs seem to be very reliable.

 The Verdict

-I think that if you’re after a cheap electric bike kit that’s going to perform as well as a hub motor found on something like the Carrera Vulcan, then you can’t go wrong with the Yose Power kits.
-When it comes to quality they punch well above their weight.
+If you’re after a cheap electric bike kit that will perform as well as a hub motor found on something like the Carrera Vulcan, you can’t go wrong with the Yose Power kits.
+When it comes to quality, they punch well above their weight.

-They perform well, they’re reliable and can be used for leisure riding or commuting – I did one back in 2017 and the guy used it for commuting 5 days a week for three years all through British winters and it was still running like a dream!
+They perform well, are reliable and can be used for leisure riding or commuting – I did one in 2017, and the guy used it for commuting five days a week for three years, all through British winters, and it was still running like a dream!

 Where to Buy the Yose Power Electric Bike Conversion Kit